 This is the reason why boosting your enzyme supply is important in your digestive function to promote proper digestion.

-2. Increase Your Body’s Metabolic Rate for Better Blood Circulation
+2. Enzymes Can Increase Your Body’s Metabolic Rate for Better Blood Circulation

 Because enzymes help break down the foods you eat, they also enhance your metabolic rate.
 When your metabolism is fast, it promotes better flow and circulation of oxygen supply throughout the body.